scaife-viewer/tagging-pipeline/README.md

 - tags them using spaCy
 - (soon) allows overriding with human-curated tagging

+Each of the shards under `data/` needs to be cloned.

-With dependencies installed in a venv, run `build.py repos.tsv`.
+Then, with dependencies installed in a venv, run `build.py repos.tsv`.

 Then, run `tag.py`.